Bread Dad

 • If you want to know some of the science behind buttermilk – According to Wikipedia, “Cultured buttermilk was first commercially introduced in the United States in the 1920s.
 Commercially available cultured buttermilk is milk that has been pasteurized and homogenized, and then inoculated with a culture of Lactococcus lactis or Lactobacillus bulgaricus plus Leuconostoc citrovorum to simulate the naturally occurring bacteria in the old-fashioned product.
 The tartness of cultured buttermilk is primarily due to lactic acid produced by lactic acid bacteria while fermenting lactose, the primary sugar in milk.
 As the bacteria produce lactic acid, the pH of the milk decreases and casein, the primary milk protein, precipitates, causing the curdling or clabbering of milk.
 This process makes buttermilk thicker than plain milk.
 While both traditional and cultured buttermilk contain lactic acid, traditional buttermilk tends to be less viscous, whereas cultured buttermilk is more viscous”.

 • Love the taste of buttermilk?
-Then you might also like to try our Buttermilk Bread Recipe (oven baked sandwich bread) or Bread Machine Buttermilk Bread Recipe.
+Then you might also like to try my Buttermilk Bread Recipe (oven-baked sandwich bread) or Bread Machine Buttermilk Bread Recipe.

 • This doesn’t happen often but if the top of the banana bread looks too moist or under cooked, you should try the “toothpick test”.
 Gently push a wooden toothpick or wooden skewer into the top of the bread and see if any batter sticks to the toothpick.
 If batter is sticking to the toothpick then it hasn’t completely cooked.
 Place the bread pan back into the still hot oven for another 3 to 5 minutes.
 Make sure to wear oven gloves because the bread pan will be very hot.
 After the 3 to 5 minutes, remove the bread pan and test the banana bread again with a toothpick.